david16baena/llms/README.md

 # llms

-just cheking what can be done with llms
+Just cheking what can be done with llms.

+I will use hugginchat and chainlang.